Wanna know the REAL “Law of Attraction?”

 When you try to take the budget approach, you both cheapen your product and your personal brand.

-You need to do the opposite.
+Instead, you need to do the opposite.

-But how do you achieve that same effect yourself?
+So how do you achieve that same effect yourself?

 The Choice Between Passively Attracting Versus Actively Pushing